SherwinKhoo/travel-go-where/README.md

 Prioritisation, Goal, Milestones, Timeline

-1. Ensure that the minumum **CRUD** functions are working.
+1. Demonstrate that the minumum **CRUD** functions are working.
-2. Start with the **endpoints**.
-   Ensure that the they are worrking using **Postman**.
-3. Create and seed necessary data.
-4. Build the frontend with **React.js**.
+2. Build the frontend with **React.js**.
-5. Ensure that the minimum CRUD functions can be performed using the frontend components.
+3. Ensure that the minimum CRUD functions can be performed using the frontend components.

 Motivation

-1. Reinforce understanding of React.JS
+1. Reinforce understanding of React.js, Express.js, and MongoDB
-2. Add to portfolio

 Approach Taken

 1. Prepare backend **endpoints**.
+2. Make sure that all CRUD functions are covered.
+3. Do preliminary testing with **Postman**.
+4. Ensure that all necessary libraries are installed.
-2. Create the frontend application in **React.js**.
+5. Create the frontend application in **React.js**.
+6. Test if the CRUD functions can be performed via the frontend application.

 Data Structure